Datafable/gbif-dataset-metrics/documentation/coordinates-bar.md

 ## Description

 The coordinates bar groups the occurrences of a dataset in categories based on the quality of the provided coordinates.
-This functionality is mainly based on the geospatial issues GBIF assigns to occurrences as part of its data processing.
+This functionality is mainly based on the geospatial issues assigned by GBIF as part of its occurrence processing.

 ![screenshot](../images/features/coordinates-bar-0debafd0-6c8a-11de-8225-b8a03c50a862.png)